You are currently viewing Rediscovering Kas Pathar today in 2025

 Community Development on Kas Pathar today

-The JFMC received a proposal from the Gram Sabha of six villages, and since then, 30% of the revenue has been allocated to developing these villages.
-Before the start of each season, the villagers fill out employment forms, and based on their skills and capacities, they are assigned different types of work.
+As the JFMC received a proposal from the Gram Sabha of six villages they allocated 30% of their revenue towards their development.
+Every year, before the start of each season, the villagers submit their employment applications, and according to their skills and aptitudes they are given very specific jobs.

 Progress achieved by JFMC Kas Pathar today